 - Our attempts at a smattering of Greek from a phrase book.

 - The friendly lady who served us, now and then, her lovely food in the evening.
-We would sit at the harbour, outside of her taverna, and finish the meal with Tia Maria over ice.
+We would sit at the harbour, outside her taverna, and finish the meal with Tia Maria over ice.
 Then one night we were a little late as we had been out for the day.
 As we tried to get hold of her to pay for the meal she was having none of it.
 She had mopped the floor in her taverna and was behind the counter.
-"Tomorrow" was all she would shout and she trusted us to return.
-Of course we did but how lovely.
+"Tomorrow" was all she would say and she trusted us to return to pay and of course we did but how lovely.

-- Me, snorkeling at Aghios Fili beach.
+- Me, snorkeling at Agios Filli beach.
 I am not a strong swimmer so I stayed in the shallow water near to the beach.
-I was so fascinated by the myriad of fishes to see that I kept drifting away and feeling the tug of my toe as my hubby pulled me back.
+I was so fascinated by the myriad of fish to see that I kept drifting away and feeling a tug of my toe as my hubby pulled me back.

 - Both of us being so embarrassed when we did not understand the currency.
-Back then it was the Drachma and we soon became familiar with it.
-However our first night we paid at a local taverna.
+Back then it was the Drachma and we soon became familiar with it but not on our first night when we paid at a local taverna.
 The member of staff laughed and shouted to his colleagues in Greek.
 We thought we had not paid enough and so gave him more.
 More hilarity and by then a crowd of locals.
 It turned out we were offering to pay him too much.
 He thrust most of the money back at us with a smirk, and took the small amount that he needed for the bill.
 Wasn't he honest though?

 - The plague of wasps and bees that were such a pain.
-Our hotel had a breakfast balcony and the views around the bay were amazing.
-However each morning there were masses of bees and wasps.
-The staff had left opened small pots of honey and jam to catch the little beggars but I think that this just attracted them all the more.
-Hubby thought his best purchase this holiday was the cheap fly swatter he saw in a local shop and which at least helped ease the problem.
+Our hotel had a breakfast balcony and the views around the bay were stunning but each morning there were masses of bees and wasps.
+The staff left opened small pots of honey and jam to catch the little beggars but I think this just attracted them all the more.
+This led to what Hubby thought his best purchase this holiday, a cheap fly swatter he saw in a local shop and which at least helped ease the problem.

-- The journey from the airport on the coach with husband cranky, moaning and complaining about the dreadful bouzouki music being played by the driver.
+- The journey from the airport on the coach with husband cranky and complaining about the dreadful bouzouki music being played by the driver.
 By the time we returned home, two weeks later, chilled and content, he was singing to the music on the coach and purchased a copy.
-Men.

 - The cats in Vassiliki which were too many and too thin.
-Many Greek Islands leave a lot to be desire re pet animal welfare.
+Many Greek Islands leave a lot to be desired re pet animal welfare.
 Lefkas was not the worst I have seen and most of the cats got plenty of scraps.
-There were few dogs.
+There were also a few stray dogs.
 I know that the cats kept down the bugs but it can be sad to see.
-On the whole they did look well though.

 - Seeing a hand appear through the vine that climbed over a pergola outside our window.
 It was the hotel owner taking a few vine leaves to make his fresh Dolmades, stuffed vine leaves, for the restaurant's evening meals.

-- The only organised coach trip that we did was the Island tour.
+- The only organized coach trip that we did was the Island tour.
 Holiday friends had told us it was lovely and took in the Monastery at Lefkas Town and many off the beaten track attractions.
-We were to be picked up very early and we arose to torrential rain, and I mean torrential.
+We were to be picked up very early but we woke to torrential rain, and I mean torrential.
 Rain was flowing down the paths from the mountains and the sky was inky black.
 Hubby had a thin jacket and I had a cardigan.
-By the time we hot footed it the short journey to the coach we were sodden and so was everyone else.
+By the time we hot-footed it the short journey to the coach we were sodden and so was everyone else.
 The journey was uncomfortable and the coach was full of steam.
 The rain eased slightly at one point but on the whole it was terrible.
-There was run on the Brolly shop in Lefkas Town and they must have made a killing.
+There was run on a shop selling umbrellas in Lefkas Town and they must have made a killing.
 Our hotel owner said that this weather was set for the next three days but thankfully he was wrong.
 We awoke next day to beautiful blue skies.
 Walking past the harbour though we could see that it was full of Yachts which had needed to seek shelter during the night and there was a Portuguese man of war jellyfish floating nearby.
 We kept out of the water that day.
-Although the weather took the edge of our excursion our friends said that they had endured a dismal day as there was little anyone could do in Vassiliki with such weather.
+Although the weather took the edge of our excursion our friends said that they had endured a dismal day as there was little anyone could do in Vassiliki during such weather.